stormchaserroleplaying/stormchaserRPG/Adventuring/Movement/Speed.md

 | 18-19 | 1d8 |
 | 20 | 1d10 |

-* **Magma Eruptions**<br>
+##### Magma Eruptions
-*Dangerous Hazard*<br>
+*Dangerous Hazard*

 Magma erupts from a point on the ground, creating a 20-foot-high, 5-foot-radius geyser.
 The geyser makes an attack vs the Dexterity defence of each creature in its area.
 On a hit, the creature takes fire damage, or half as much on a miss.

-* **Poison Clouds and Spores**<br>
+##### Poison Clouds and Spores
-*Setback Hazard*<br>
+*Setback Hazard*

 The cloud makes an attack vs the creature's Constitution defence when upon entering the cloud.
 On a hit, the creature takes poison damage, or half as much damage on a miss.
 A creature that ends its turn in the cloud is attacked again.

-* **Rapids**<br>
+##### Rapids
-*Setback Hazard*<br>
+*Setback Hazard*

 When a Large or smaller creature enters the rapids, it’s pushed 30 feet in the direction of the water flow.
 The rapids make an attack vs the creature's Strength defence.
 On a hit, the creature takes bludgeoning damage.
 Any creature caught by the rapids can make a Strength (Athletics) check to swim out of the rapids.

-* **Rogue Wave**<br>
+##### Rogue Wave
-*Dangerous Hazard*<br>
+*Dangerous Hazard*

 A large and unexpected wave that can be extremely dangerous.
 When a creature is hit by the rogue wave, the wave makes an attack roll vs the creature's Strength defence.
 On a hit, the creature takes bludgeoning damage, or half as much damage on a miss.
 The rogue wave, along with any creatures in it, moves in a straight line at a speed of 50 feet per turn, and any Huge or smaller creature inside the wave is attacked.
 The wave damage is reduced by 1d10 on each subsequent round.
-When the damage is reduced to 0, the wave ends.<br>
+When the damage is reduced to 0, the wave ends.

 A creature caught by the wave can move by swimming and it can make a Strength (Athletics) check to swim out of the wave.

-* **Sandstorms**<br>
+##### Sandstorms
-*Dangerous Hazard*<br>
+*Dangerous Hazard*

 The sandstorm makes an attack roll vs the Constitution defence of any creature inside it.
 On a hit, the creature is blinded until the sandstorm ends.
 A creature can make a Constitution check at the end of each of its turns, ending the effect on itself on a success.
 The DC is equal to 10 + the sandstorm's attack bonus and if the creature is proficient in Constitution defence, then it may add its proficiency bonus to the check.
-A creature cannot be blinded by the sandstorm if it’s wearing goggles or something that protects its eyes.<br>
+A creature cannot be blinded by the sandstorm if it’s wearing goggles or something that protects its eyes.

 Any check that relies on sight is made with disadvantage for the duration of the sandstorm.

-* **Unsteady Ground**<br>
+##### Unsteady Ground
-*Setback Hazard*<br>
+*Setback Hazard*

 The floor in the area is considered difficult terrain.
 Any creature on the ground that starts moving on its turn while in the area must succeed on a Dexterity (Acrobatics) check or fall prone.
 If a creature uses a Dash action, it must make another check.